 If you want to stick with the traditional and beginner-friendly approach, opt for a few strawberry plants or cherry trees, which require little care and attention once they’ve been planted.
 If you’d like to try something more unique, consider growing bok choy and other Oriental vegetables, which can be a fun and educational experience for the kids.

 A mailbox is a must-have in any new home.
 But did you know that you can double this essential furniture item as a way to express your individualism and creativity too?

 While you can permanently settle for the standard one-tone model, there are plenty of ways to spruce up this little yard accessory.

-If you’ve got artistic talent, try painting your mailbox in a fun and funky way to add some life to the front of your home.
+If you’ve got artistic talent, try painting your mailbox fun and funky to add some life to the front of your home.
 Alternatively, use stencils and stickers to add a unique message or design that matches the theme and décor of your backyard, as this can be a cute idea for families with kids who love to get creative.

 Just be sure that your mailbox will still look like a mailbox afterwards – you wouldn’t want the mailman scratching their heads unknowingly.